 Most mid-sized firms have some technical personnel or contractors that handle most of the technical needs of security.
 But who is looking at the big picture of cybersecurity for the organization?

-Often this is a CIO, CTO, Chief Compliance Officer or another executive that has a full plate of responsibilities.
+Often this is a CIO, CTO, COO, Chief Compliance Officer or another executive that has a full plate of responsibilities.
 This executive might not have the bandwidth to cover their enterprise’s cybersecurity program.
 That gap leads to unnecessary risk!

 Other organizations choose to put a mid-level technical manager in charge of security.
 These folks also have a full-time job.
 They don’t have the executive presence to influence senior management.
 They need buy-in for key security programs – especially when there’s a time-sensitive project.
 It’s not that these people aren’t working hard enough to implement best practices – it’s just that the company doesn’t have the tools that it needs to achieve!